yah04dev/hospito/README.md

-the terminal will show you the server link to login the first time and to be able to add staff you need to use the admin account username:1 / password:1 you can change who is the admin by change the staff id on line 17 on the app.py file
+the terminal will show you the server link to login the first time and to be able to add staff you need to use the admin account username:1 / password:1 you can change who is the admin (create and see all details about staff and can do any other work) by change the staff id on line 9 and 30 on the app.py file
 ## observation
 the staff id is printed at the bottom of the staff card consultation id is printed at the bottom of the prescription